-To assess the factor structure of the RSQS scale, the four component models were subjected to confirmatory factor analysis (CFA) using AMOS 4.0.
-The items were combined (see key at end of each Figure) using the key/procedure as detailed by Dabholkar, Thorpe and Rentz (1996) so results would be comparable (Boshoff and Terblanche, 1997).
+To assess the factor structure of RSQS, the four-component models were subjected to CFA using AMOS 4.0.
+The items were combined (see key at the end of each figure) using the key/procedure as detailed by Dabholkar, Thorpe and Rentz (1996) so that the results would be comparable (Boshoff and Terblanche, 1997).

-Model 1: Assessing the Five-Dimensional Structure of RSQS
+Assessing the Five-dimensional Structure of RSQS